 - Imagine telling the people your strategy.
 You would say something like, “Alex and Stacey, I have some negative feedback to give you.
 I’ll start with some positive feedback to relax you, and then give you the negative feedback, which is the real purpose of our meeting.
 I’ll end with more positive feedback so you won’t be so disappointed or angry at me when you leave my office.
 How does that work for you?”

 - Observe your reaction.
 Do you find yourself laughing at the absurdity of making your strategy transparent?
 If you think “I could never say that,” it’s because the strategy is unilaterally controlling: it is an attempt to control the situation without letting Alex and Stacey in on the plan.
 Unilateral control strategies only work when the other people don’t know your strategy or are willing to play along.
 And they are less effective than transparent strategies.

 So if all forms of the Sandwich are a ridiculous way to give feedback, what do you do instead?

-But you probably want to grab a sandwich before you read them.
+But you probably want to grab a sandwich before you read it.